B0und/PersonalWebsite/README.md

 # Portfolio website

-Primary focus of this project is to showcase intresting projects that I`ve built along with css/design skills, responsiveness and css animations.
+Primary focus of this project is to showcase intresting projects that I`ve built along with css/design skills.
 Some of the interesting problems that were solved:
 - fixing FOUC
 - optimizing the fonts and avoiding a round trip to google server.